ryanlrappa/film-profit-prediction/README.md

 **(3)** for the model's inputs to be simple and few enough so that it could be used to predict the profitability of a film that has not been made yet (making some assumptions about the unmade film's cast, crew and release), and

-**(4)** for the model to be interpretable, so users can get a sense of what factors make a film profitable vs. unprofitable.
+**(4)** for the model to be interpretable, so users can better understand what factors make films profitable.

 ---------------
 ### **Files:**

-- **data:** CSVs used in the jupyter notebooks (except for the raw data, which was too large to upload)
+- **data:** CSVs used for analysis (except for the raw data, which is too large to upload here)

 - **notebooks:**
                 - `1_API_exploration.ipynb`: Testing TheMovieDB API and tmdbsimple API wrapper.